Tara Mandala is governed by a Board of Trustees in collaboration with the Executive Council.

 Secretary –David Lipka

-Lama Tsultrim Allione, Bridget Bailey, Lopön Chandra Easton, Pieter Oosthuizen, David Lipka, Michele Nevarez, and Anna Raithel
+Lama Tsultrim Allione, Bridget Bailey, David Lipka, Michele Nevarez, Pieter Oosthuizen, Anna Raithel

 Bridget Bailey has been Lama Tsultrim’ʹs student since 2006 but they have known each other since Bridget was born.
 After graduating from Duke University with majors in Russian and Theatre, Bridget pursued a career in theatre moving to Russia and then New York City.
 While living in New York, Bridget began a transition from the stage to behind the scenes in producing and entrepreneurship.
-She went on to co-°©‐‑found three social ventures including Same Sky, a jewelry line made exclusively by women in Rwanda, that has been featured in Vogue, Vanity Fair, Time, New York Times, MSNBC among others.
-In 2010, Bridget left her life in New York to follow a spiritual calling and completed a five-°©‐‑month solitary retreat at Tara Mandala.
+She went on to co‑found three social ventures including Same Sky, a jewelry line made exclusively by women in Rwanda, that has been featured in Vogue, Vanity Fair, Time, The New York Times, and MSNBC among others.
+In 2010, Bridget left her life in New York to follow a spiritual calling and completed a five‑month solitary retreat at Tara Mandala.
 In 2013, Bridget earned an MBA from Duke University with a focus in Social Entrepreneurship and Marketing.
-She most recently worked on the team to launch Amazon.com in Brazil and was the Country Lead for Kindle Product Marketing (e-°©‐‑ Readers, e-°©‐‑Books, Kindle App, Kindle Unlimited).
+She most recently worked on the team to launch Amazon.com in Brazil and was the Country Lead for Kindle Product Marketing.
 Bridget is passionate about building healthy organizations and teams bringing meditation and mindfulness into the business setting.
 She is a member of the Gateway Complete Transmission group and is studying with Lama Tsultrim as an Apprentice Teacher.
-She has served on the Tara Mandala Board for three years and has been the acting President for two.
+She has served on the Tara Mandala Board since 2014 and as President from October 2015 to August 2018.

 Anna Raithel completed her B.A. in Religion and then lived at Tara Mandala for six years, working as Lama Tsultrim’s Executive Assistant and the Temple Manager.
 She studied Tibetan language and gyaling, coordinated the annual Drubchens, and was the lead umdze (chant leader) and chöpön (ritual arts leader).
 She recently finished her M.B.A. with a focus in Sustainability, with the goal of supporting sustainable business practices in Buddhist organizations and furthering dharma activity in the West.